ShivamTripathi028/rak-chatbot-backend/product-categories/wislink/rak833/datasheet.md

 ##### Module supply input

-RAK833 WisLink LPWAN Concentrator must be supplied through the **3.3 Vaux** pins by a DC power supply.
-The voltage must be stable, because during this operation the current drawn from 3.3 Vaux can vary significantly based on the power consumption profile of the SX1301 chip (see [**SX1301 DS**](https://www.semtech.com/products/wireless-rf/lora-core/sx1301#documentation) datasheet).
+RAK833 WisLink LPWAN Concentrator must be supplied through the **3.3&nbsp;Vaux** pins by a DC power supply.
+The voltage must be stable, because during this operation the current drawn from 3.3&nbsp;Vaux can vary significantly based on the power consumption profile of the SX1301 chip (see [**SX1301 DS**](https://www.semtech.com/products/wireless-rf/lora-core/sx1301#documentation) datasheet).

 ##### Antenna RF interfaces

-The modules have one RF interface over a standard **U. FL connectors** (Hirose U. FL-R-SMT) with a characteristic impedance of 50 Ω. The RF port (ANT1) supports both Tx and Rx, providing the antenna interface.
+The modules have one RF interface over a standard **U. FL connectors** (Hirose U. FL-R-SMT) with a characteristic impedance of 50&nbsp;Ω. The RF port (ANT1) supports both Tx and Rx, providing the antenna interface.

 ##### SPI interface